miniflux/website/src/docs/upgrade.md

 3. Stop the process
 4. Backup your database
 5. Check that your backup is really working
+6. Upgrade the `miniflux` binary itself
-6. Run database migrations: `miniflux -migrate` or set the environment variable `RUN_MIGRATIONS=1`
+7. Run database migrations: `miniflux -migrate` or set the environment variable `RUN_MIGRATIONS=1`
-7. Start the process again
+8. Start the process again

 <h2 id="deb">Debian Systems <a class="anchor" href="#deb" title="Permalink">¶</a></h2>